-Checks the addresses of the devices against the lines/areas and finds devices that are not linked to a group address (an "orphan" device in an installation, i.e. those which have no communication partner).
+Checks the Addresses of the devices against the lines/areas and finds devices that are not linked to a Group Address (an "orphan" device in an installation, i.e. those that have no communication partner).

 Group Address Check